About Radiant Heat

 Although we tend to think of radiant heat as a fairly new concept, radiant floor heating technology has been around for thousands of years.
 The materials and technology have changed, but the efficient principle behind radiant heat has remained constant.

-Evidence has been uncovered to reveal that radiant heating was in use as early as 10,000-5,000 BC in China, who used radiant heat to warm their beds and floors.
+Evidence has been uncovered to reveal that radiant heating was in use as early as 10,000-5,000 BC in China.
+Ancient people used radiant heat to warm their beds and floors.
 Inhabitants drafted smoke from fires through stone covered trenches in the floors of their subterranean dwellings.
-The hot air heated the floor stones, radiating into their living spaces.
-Evidence of radiant heated floors based on this principle were found in 5,000 B.C. in China and Korea.
+The hot air heated the floor stones, and radiated into their living spaces to give them warmth.
+Evidence of radiant heated floors based on this principle was found recently.

 In 500 B.C., the Greeks, and later the Romans, developed the "hypocaust", which featured a more efficient and less evasive process.
 The hypocaust utilized pillars that raised the floors to create a space underneath where hot air could circulate.
 Spaces were also left inside the walls of their structures so that hot air and smoke from the furnace would pass through enclosed areas under the floor and in the walls before rising out of flues in the roof.
 A furnace was usually located against the outside wall of the structure where a worker would be responsible for feeding the fire.